 And remember, you don’t have to cook the quinoa.
 You can even add buckwheat groats.
 These additions boost the protein and nutrition considerably.

-And here are a few other additions that you may have not have thought of that you can add to your smoothie:
+And here are a few other additions that you may have not have thought of that you can add when making your smooties:

 - Pea Protein Powder

 - Coconut Butter